2025 Brøndby municipal election

-The 2025 Brøndby Municipal election will be held on November 18, 2025, to elect the 19 members to sit in the regional council for the Brøndby Municipal council, in the period of 2026 to 2029.
+The 2025 Brøndby Municipal election was held on November 18, 2025, to elect the 19 members to sit in the regional council for the Brøndby Municipal council, in the period of 2026 to 2029.
+Maja Højgaard from the Social Democrats, would secure re-election.

 Background

 Following the 2021 election, Kent Magelund from Social Democrats became mayor for his second full term.
 However, Kent Magelund, entered pension from the May 31, 2024, leading to Maja Højgaard, from the Social Democrats as well, taking over the mayoral position.
-She will run for her first full term in this election.
+She would run for her first full term in this election.

 Electoral system

 For elections to Danish municipalities, a number varying from 9 to 31 are chosen to be elected to the municipal council.
 The seats are then allocated using the D'Hondt method and a closed list proportional representation.

 Brøndby Municipality had 19 seats in 2025.